resonancellc/tinambo/README.md

 Description
 ===========

-Tinambo is a one-file flat-file blogging system written in PHP (version doesnt' matter), that doesn't have any other requirements than PHP to run.
-It doesn't need a database, it stores the posts and pages into JSON text files.
+Tinambo is a one-file flat-file blogging system written in PHP (version doesn't matter), that doesn't have any other requirements than PHP to run.
+It doesn't need a database, it stores the posts and pages into JSON text files and it it fully PHP 7 compatible.

 As a flat-file system, Tinambo stores the content in files and folders, which has a handful of advantages.
 You don’t need to query the database each time you show a page